 "Emergency" Magazine asked me an illustration for their monthly coverage of murders committed against women by their relatives or friends.
 We are… Read More

-"Emergency" Magazine asked me an illustration for their monthly coverage of women murdered by their husbands, brothers or sons.
-The image of a woman with a black eye has been used so often that we are now almost desensitized by it and thus we simply ignore it.
-I wanted something more engaging, something that compel us to think further about the implications of violence because violence is not just a physical act, it implies a will of annihilation against another person.
-That is why I employed the metaphor of a disfigured old photo.
+"Emergency" Magazine asked me an illustration for their monthly coverage of murders committed against women by their relatives or friends.
+We are so used to see such topic depicted through the image of a woman disfigured by a black eye that we became almost desensitized and our eyes automatically turn away whenever we are faced by such imagery.
+I wanted something more engaging and also something that compel us to think further about the implications of violence because violence is not just a physical act, it is a will of annihilation against another person.
+That is the reason why I employed the metaphor of a disfigured old photo.
 It is an innocent scratching of paper but the implications are not innocent at all.
-What does bring someone to obliterate a person from a photo if not a an insatiable will of annihilation?
+What does bring someone to obliterate a person from photos if not a an insatiable will of annihilation?

 The visual metaphor is meaningful and yet aesthetically pleasing enough to engage at first sight.
 I wanted to trick the desensitized viewer with an apparently pleasing illustration just as the doctor in ancient times used to put honey on the rim of a cup containing bitter medicine.

 Emergency is an independent NGO founded in Italy but present in the UK, USA, Japan and Switzerland as well.
 It publishes a monthly magazine targeting the Italian market with 200.000 copies.